AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-advanced-render-effects/r-ir-reflections.md

  </tbody>
 </table>

 The renderer adjusts the range of the `gloss=` and `rough=` attribute according to `type=`.
-Some material types such as fabric are generally less reflective than material types such as stone or metal, and the same amount of gloss specified for one will result in a different reflection effect than the other. `gloss=`and roughness have a fairly wide gamut if `type=` is not specified or is set to 0.
+Some material types such as fabric are less reflective than material types such as stone or metal.
+Furthermore, the same amount of gloss specified for one often results in a different reflection effect than the other.
+The attribute `gloss=` and roughness have a fairly wide gamut if `type=` is not specified or is set to `0`.

-`glossmap=` can be used to control the glossiness of a material on a pixel-by-pixel basis.
+`glossmap=` Used to control the glossiness of a material on a pixel-by-pixel basis.